ionutbv16/node-webcrawler-type-graphql/README.md

 1. Clone the repository
 2. yarn install
-3 .yarn jest  - unit tests
+3. yarn jest  - unit tests
 4. yarn start

 A. The crawling process will be output in the console